oscmejia/os-utils/README.md

 	os.cpuFree(function(v){

 ## Usage

-The follwoing methods are available:
+The following methods are available:

-### Calculate CPU usage in the next second.
-This is not an average of CPU usage like in the "os" module.
-The callback will receive a parameter with the value
+### Calculate CPU usage for the next second
+This is not an average of CPU usage like it is in the "os" module.
+The callback will receive a parameter with the value.

-	os.cpuUsage( callback );
+	os.cpuUsage( function(value) { /* ... */ } );

-### Calculate free CPU in the next second.
-This is not based on average CPU usage like in the "os" module.
-The callback will receive a parameter with the value
+### Calculate free CPU for the next second
+This is not based on average CPU usage like it is in the "os" module.
+The callback will receive a parameter with the value.

-	os.cpuFree( callback );
+	os.cpuFree( function(value) { /* ... */ } );

 ### Get the platform name